Entertainment And News

 28. Psycho

-One of Alfred Hitchcock’s most well known films, we’re all familiar with that infamous shower scene.
+One of Alfred Hitchcock’s most well-known films, we’re all familiar with that infamous shower scene.
 It’s the story of Norman Bates, whose character was allegedly inspired by Ed Gein, and includes plenty of sudden shocks throughout.

 29. The Babadook

 The Babadook is a psychological thriller that delves deep into our innermost fears.
-With a children’s book come to life, and a mother and son falling deep into paranoia, this movie is overwhelmed with sinister forces.
+With a children’s book coming to life, and a mother and son falling deep into paranoia, this movie is overwhelmed with sinister forces.

 30. The Witch